-Change default search engine in Office Word
+Change the default search engine in Office apps

 Now, in the right pane, create a new String Value and name it SearchProviderName.

 Create another new String Value and name it SearchProviderURI right-click it, and make the Value Data the path to the provider you want to use.

 - For Google:

 - To set it as Yahoo use:

 See the screenshot below to check you are on the right track, changing it to Google.

 Now, open a Microsoft Office application such as Word, select a word or phrase, right-click it and check if you get “Search with Google” instead of Bing.

 Trust this works for you!

 Now read: How to change default browser when opening hyperlink in Excel.